Kaworu Nagisa: Conception

-In the early stages of production, scriptwriter Akio Satsukawa wrote some drafts of the script for the twenty-fourth episode in which Kaworu's relationship with Shinji would have been expanded and presented with less ambiguity.
+In the early stages of production, scriptwriter Akio Satsukawa wrote some drafts of the twenty-fourth episode's script, in which Kaworu's relationship with Shinji would have been expanded upon and presented with less ambiguity.
 Some of his ideas included Kaworu and Shinji swimming naked in a river at night, Kaworu proposing to Shinji to play piano and cello together and a kiss scene between them.
-Anno originally gave him an outline that Satsukawa greatly expanded, something that struck Sadamoto.
-Though Anno did not attempt to dissuade Satsukawa and the homoerotic tone of his draft, at one point he considered it "above my tolerance level".
+Anno originally gave him an outline that Satsukawa greatly expanded upon, something that struck Sadamoto.
+Though Anno did not dissuade Satsukawa and the homoerotic tone of his draft, at one point he considered it "above my tolerance level".
 The Evangelion staff and producers also rejected these proposals.
 Episode director and animator Masayuki refused to work on them and threatened to resign.
-The drafts then underwent several modifications before being accepted as the definitive script.
-However, they did not change or alter the essence of Nagisa's character; Anno said the draft's "atmosphere" was preserved in the script.
+The drafts underwent several modifications before being accepted as the definitive script.
+However, they did not change or alter the essence of Kaworu's character; Anno said the draft's "atmosphere" was preserved in the script.
 Anno explained he wanted to hold on to the idea of an Angel "conversing in human language", mentioning it as a progression from Shinji's conversation with the Angel Leliel in the sixteenth episode.
-He also considered expanding Kaworu's role in the expanded director's cut version of the episode but decided to prioritize clarifying Kaworu's connection to Seele.
+He also considered expanding Kaworu's role in the expanded director's cut version of the episode, but decided to prioritize clarifying Kaworu's connection to Seele instead.